 Simply upload these files and subdirectories to your server's root web hosting directory.
 This is usually done via FTP/SFTP though your individual host may have other options available to you.

 Once these files are in place, you can finish installation using your browser by visiting the URL you have elected to have your Joomla installation installed.
 This could be the root of your domain (http://example.com) or a subdirectory (http://example.com/joomla) depending on where you placed it in your server's file system.

 At this point, you will access the Joomla Web Installer to complete installation.
-We have step-by-step guides for installing a Joomla 2.5 or 3.x site available to take you through the remainder of the installation process.
+We have step-by-step guides for installing a 3.x site available to take you through the remainder of the installation process.

 The standalone template is the bare bones of the template itself.
-If you already have the Gantry Library installed on your site, then adding another Gantry-enabled template is just a matter of selecting the standalone ZIP file from the template's downloads page and uploading it via the administrative extensions uploader as described previously.
+If you already have the Gantry Library installed on your site, then adding another Gantry-enabled template is just a matter of selecting the standalone ZIP file from the template's downloads page and uploading it via the administrative extensions uploader.

 There are several other files that you might find useful on the template's download page.
 For example, the Source PNG(s) including some of the image files exclusive to the template are made available so that you may customize them to meet your individual needs.

 While these files are not directly intended to be installed on your Joomla site, they can serve as a useful resource for further customization and understanding of what went into creating the template.

 Source PNG download packages are not available for all templates.